TarakaSriram/Design-of-Low-Dropout-Regulator/README.md

 is considerably lower than that of an LDO regulator with P-MOSFET.

 For the operational amplifier i have designed the folded cascode configuration, pmos as the pass devies and for varying load current ipwl from Analog library has been used.

+Folded cascode Opamp :  Folded cascode op amp has been used in the opamp , the gain of the opamp is found to be 40dB